kaltura/developer-platform-docs/documentation/player-portal/ios/player-ui-ios.md

     player.currentTime = TimeInterval(playheadSlider.value)
 }
 ```
 You should be able to run the code, and use the basic player functions.
-Thec complete code should look like this:
+The complete code should look like this:

 ```
 import UIKit